Dean Street Townhouse | Old School Comfort Food in Soho

-One of the more recent additions to the burgeoning Soho House empire, Dean Street Townhouse proves that if Nick Jones thinks jam “Roly Poly” is back then it’s back.
+An open-to-all offshoot of the burgeoning Soho House empire, Dean Street Townhouse proves that if Nick Jones thinks jam “Roly Poly” is back, then it’s back.

 The contrast of the Georgian-style building in the heart of Soho, coolly decked out with dark woods and red leather seating, and food that sometimes feels like a cross between a 70s dinner party and good versions of the meals you probably got at school, is an amazing one.

-You get all of the feeling of being somewhere a little hip – even sultry, with its dark decor and low lighting – without the frustration of nibbling away at unsatisfyingly artistic cusine.
+You get all of the feeling of being somewhere a little hip – even sultry, with its dark decor, velvety armchairs next door and low lighting – without the frustration of nibbling away at unsatisfyingly artistic cuisine.

 The food is real, and it’s good.